 Ray: If you start to get nervous, imagine them naked.
 You start to get really nervous, make them get naked.
 Still nervous?
 You get naked; you can do whatever you want, you're killing these people!

-- Apparently the oldest daughter in Bobs Burgers is so awkward and nervous when talking in public because she's always picturing everyone naked, at all times (Or she is just a pervert).
-Her brother advised her to imagine audience with clothes.
+- Apparently Tina in Bob's Burgers is so awkward and nervous when talking in public because she's always picturing everyone naked, at all times (Or she is just a pervert).
+Her brother Gene advised her to imagine audience with clothes.

 - Regular Show: Mordecai and Rigby try this on Pops to get him to get over his speaking nerves.
-Pops shows great discomfort at picturing Mordecai and Rigby naked... despite the fact that they both always are.
+Pops shows great discomfort at picturing Mordecai and Rigby naked... despite the fact that they both never wear any clothes in the first place.

 - Dinosaur Train has an amusing inversion - when one character is nervous about public speaking, another suggests "Try imagining them with clothes on."